Tito Jackson (politician): Unsuccessful campaign for council president

+Proposal for a commission on black men and boys

 In 2014, the City Council passed an ordinance by Jackson to create a commission on Black men and boys.
-Mayor Marty Walsh vetoed the ordinance, arguing that such a commission would, "duplicate and complicate efforts that my administration is already engaged in", and that the ordinance was written in such a way that he believed it would violate the city charter.
-Such a commission would eventually be formed in 2021, with the City Council passing a resolution to form a similar commission, which then-acting mayor Kim Janey signed into law in September 2021.
+Mayor Marty Walsh vetoed the ordinance, arguing that such a commission would, "duplicate and complicate efforts that my administration is already engaged in", and that the ordinance was written in such a way that he believed it would violate the Boston City Charter.
+Such a commission would eventually be formed in 2021; with the City Council passing a resolution to form a similar commission that was signed into effect by the acting mayor, Kim Janey, in September 2021.

+Scrutiny of Boston's Olympic bid

-In 2015, Jackson applied pressure to the committee behind Boston's bid for the 2024 Summer Olympics for them to release the non-redacted copy of its original bid for the games.
+In 2015, Jackson applied pressure to the non-governmental committee behind Boston's bid for the 2024 Summer Olympics for them to release the non-redacted copy of its original bid for the games.
+After the collapse of Boston's bid for the Olympics, the organization No Boston Olympics (which had opposed the bid) endorsed Jackson and three other incumbent Boston City Council members for re-election, praising them as "demonstrat[ing] leadership by asking tough questions" to the leaders behind Boston's Olympic bid.

-Jackson was a prominent opponent of 2016 Massachusetts Question 2.
+Other matters

+Jackson partnered with Suffolk County Sheriff Steven W. Tompkins to organize a city council committee hearing at the South Bay House of Correction.
+The hearing, held in September 2015, focused on soliciting input on strategies to decrease recidivism, and was the first hearing in the history of the Boston City Council to be held in a prison.

+2016–2017

+Jackson was again re-elected in 2015.

+Opposition to Question 21

+Jackson was a prominent opponent of 2016 Massachusetts Question 2, which would have authorized an expansion of the number of charter schools in the state.
+In August 2016, the City Council voted 11–2 to adopt a resolution by Jackson and Matt O'Malley that voiced the council's opposition to the ballot measure.

 2017 mayoral campaign

 In January 2017 Jackson announced he would run for Mayor of Boston in the 2017 mayoral election against the incumbent, Marty Walsh.
-In launching his candidacy, Jackson positioned himself as the "progressive" candidate in the race, and cited issues such as income inequality and housing as central to his candidacy.
+In launching his candidacy, Jackson positioned himself as the "progressive" candidate in the race, and cited issues such as income inequality and housing as being central to his candidacy.